CeresDB/sqlness/README.md

 # Usage

-You can use sqlness as library or as command lines tools directly, it support MySQL/PostgreSQL wire protocol.
+SQLNESS can be used as library or as command lines tool directly, it support MySQL/PostgreSQL wire protocol.

 ## Use as library